riloh/Pngtato/README.md

 ## To-do

 - ~~Add setting to modify the delay of when avatar reverts to idle picture after talking stops.~~ DONE
+- Add support for "blinking" effect
-- Add support for GIF
+- Add support for multiple expressions (maybe?
+Need to investigate options)